This is how 2 referees rated Andrew:

 - University Computer Science: particularly units relating to programming, logic, theory, graphics, vision, and more.

-- Programming: I can offer advanced help in Java and MATLAB, intermediate level Python, and basic support in pretty much any other language.
+- Programming: advanced help in Java and MATLAB, intermediate level Python, and basic support in pretty much any other language.

 - Other: I am happy to help proof-read essays, to assist with the readability and grammar, and to give an insight from a former lecturer who has marked hundreds of courseworks and exams.
 I can help with exam technique including mock exams, set homework, and so on.

 - AVAILABILITY -

 I have good availability most weekdays, please get in touch to work something out.

 - RATES -